cbroult/jira-auto-tool/README.md

   ```
 * Leverage the [specification by examples](./features) for a detailled understand of the features.
 * Note that usually the long option names have a short version equivalent to reduce typing.

+### Warning

+1. You should familiarize yourself with this tool in a Jira sandbox project **before applying it to your context**.
+   That can be done easily by [creating a free Atlassian account](https://www.atlassian.com/software)
+   like it has been done to document [this tool features](./features) using executable specifications.

+1. Remember that you are **not allowed** to use confidential/sensitive information when familiarizing with this tool
+   in such a cloud sandbox.
+Though, if the sandbox belongs to the target context
+   (e.g., sandbox project on the client Jira instance) you can experiment with the parameters you intend to use later.

 Below are a few examples.